Posted on behalf of Henness & Haight on Aug 24, 2016 in Car Accident News

 Parents are encouraged to remind their children about important safety tips for pedestrians, such as always looking left and right before crossing a street and only crossing at crosswalks.
 Police also recommend walking or driving the path your child takes to school to highlight the safest route.

-If your child is injured while walking or riding the bus to school, our experienced team of car accident lawyers can help you fight for the justice and compensation your child deserves.
+If your child is injured while walking or riding the bus to school, our experienced team of personal injury lawyers in Las Vegas can help you fight for the justice and compensation your child deserves.